FukurouHaiRiyo/SalaryPrediction/README.md

 # SalaryPrediction
-This is a machine learning program that predicts the salary depending of the years of experience using linear regression.
+This program predicts the salary if an individual depending of the years of experience using linear regression.